Promises to My Dog

 - I promise to keep her well dressed with a collar containing up-to-date I.D.

-- I promise to learn kind and gentle training methods so that she can understand what I am trying to say.
+- I promise to learn relationship-based training methods so that she can understand what I am trying to say.

 - I promise to be consistent with my training, since dogs feel secure when daily life is predictable, with fair rules and structure.